Brandon Lowe, Josh Lowe lead Rays past Astros 8-2

 Houston got their runs in the fifth on an RBI double by Kyle Tucker and an RBI groundout by Alex Bregman.
 Jose Altuve had three hits.

 Bielak allowed six runs — three earned — on eight hits with four strikeouts in five innings.
-Bielak has allowed six runs in consecutive starts.
+Bielak, who also walked three, has allowed six runs in consecutive starts.

+“It was a combination of walks, and that club over there, you can’t give them a whole bunch of walks and errors because they can score,” Houston manager Dusty Baker said.
+“It was a pretty uneventful day for us.
+Things didn’t start off well, and they didn’t end well.”

 Astros: RHP José Urquidy (right shoulder) allowed five runs on nine hits in five innings of a rehabilitation start with Double-A Corpus Christi on Sunday.
 Urquidy threw 76 pitches in his fourth rehab start. … OF Michael Brantley (right shoulder surgery) took batting practice on the field prior to Sunday’s game.